 Tyler's line that "Self-improvement is masturbation" has meaning on its own, that false improvement (improving because society tell you to) is fake and therefore useless.
 However, it rings hollow on another level because technically, even his suggestion of self-destruction (basically tearing down and rebuilding) is still technically "improvement," being a change for the better, he just suggests improvement by moving in the opposite direction of the status quo.
 However, if you think about it, it's more of his brainwashing.
 If the Narrator did self-improve, it might also have a positive effect on his mental health, causing Tyler to disappear.

-And one so small that you may not have even noticed it.
-That pay phone that "Jack" calls Tyler on?
-It has this tiny little notice on the front of it: "No incoming calls allowed."
+The pay phone that the Narrator calls Tyler on has a tiny little notice on the front of it reading, "No incoming calls allowed."